polywrap/documentation/src/docs/tutorials/use-wraps/types-for-app.md

 format: # The manifest format version
 name: # Name of project
 language: # App programming language
-schema: # Path to wrapper schema
+schema: # Path to wrap schema
 import_abis: # (Optional) Array of URI redirects for schema imports
   - uri: # Source URI to be redirected
     abi: # Path to a local ABI (or schema).
 Supported file formats: [*.graphql, *.info, *.json, *.yaml]